bumblebaytuna/BangleApps/apps/hourangle/README.md

 ## Purpose
-This app helps align your camera star-tracker or telescope equatorial mount with the Pole Star.
+This app helps align your camera star-tracker or telescope equatorial mount with the Pole Star (also known as Polaris).
 Correct alignment prevents the viewed object from drifting out of view or smearing during long-exposure photographs.

 ## Background
-The Pole Star (Polaris) is not in a fixed position.
-It completes one rotation around the true Galactic Pole every day and slowly moves away from the Galactic Pole over time.
+Polaris is not really at the Pole, it is slightly offset from it, and it completes one rotation around the Pole every day, and is also slowly moving away from the Pole every year.

-This app mimics Polaris’s changing position as seen through a mount or star-tracker polar alignment scope.
+This app mimics Polaris’s changing position as it would be seen through the mount or star-tracker's polarscope.
+The app designed for Northern Hemisphere use only

 ## Pictures